oroinc/documentation/bundles/commerce/CMSBundle/editor-components.rst

 .. csv-table::

    "`type`","String","Required","Define the component type name" "`priority`","Number","Optional","Define the priority order to apply the component type.
-It is iportant when creating a type from a parent type"
+It is important when creating a type from a parent type"

 Methods
 -------